-Urban adaptation plans can enhance resilience and their development is mandatory in the UK, France, and Denmark (Reckien et al., 2019).
+Urban adaptation plans can enhance resilience, and their development is mandatory in the UK, France and Denmark (Reckien et al., 2019).
 There is medium confidence that the development of urban adaptation planning is much more influenced by a city's population size, present adaptive capacity and GDP per capita than by anticipated climate risks (Reckien et al., 2018).
-A high organizational capacity in a municipality may not be a necessary condition for forward-looking investment decisions on urban water infrastructure, although enablers differ for small versus medium-to-large municipalities (Pot et al., 2019).
-There is large incountry variation in policy mixes utilized by local governments for supporting adaptation (Lesnikowski et al., 2019).
-In early adapter cities (e.g., Rotterdam), adaptation is institutionally embedded in climate, resilience and sustainability-related actions and collaboration between city departments, government levels, businesses, and rest stakeholders (Holscher et al., 2019).
-In most other cities however, adaptation planners rarely consider collaborations with citizens and there are difficulties in departmental coordination and upscaling from pilot projects (Brink and Wamsler, 2018).
+A high organisational capacity in a municipality may not be a necessary condition for forward-looking investment decisions on urban water infrastructure, although enablers differ for small versus medium-to-large municipalities (Pot et al., 2019).
+There is large in-country variation in policy mixes utilised by local governments for supporting adaptation (Lesnikowski et al., 2019).
+In early-adapter cities (e.g., Rotterdam), adaptation is institutionally embedded in climate, resilience and sustainability-related actions, as well as collaboration between city departments, government levels, businesses and other stakeholders (Holscher et al., 2019).
+In most other cities, however, adaptation planners rarely consider collaborations with citizens, and there are difficulties in departmental coordination and upscaling from pilot projects (Brink and Wamsler, 2018).

-The level and type of collaboration between the public and private sector in managing climate risks varies across Europe (Wiering et al., 2017; Alkhani, 2020).
-For example, in flood management (also section 13.2), the private sector involvement in Rotterdam is much more pronounced and there are joint public-private responsibilities throughout most of the policy process due to the large share of private ownership of land and real estate (Mees et al., 2014).
+The level and type of collaboration between the public and private sectors in managing climate risks varies across Europe (Wiering et al., 2017; Alkhani, 2020).
+For example, in flood management (Section 13.2), the private-sector involvement in Rotterdam is much more pronounced and there are joint public-private responsibilities throughout most of the policy process due to the large share of private ownership of land and real estate (Mees et al., 2014).

-In large infrastructure networks, the lack of a leading and powerful institutional body, with sufficient research resources targeted to climate change risk assessment, may limit adaptive capacity, as for example in railways (Rotter et al., 2016).
+In large infrastructure networks, the lack of a leading and powerful institutional body, with sufficient research resources targeted to climate-change risk assessment, may limit adaptive capacity, as for example in railways (Rotter et al., 2016).

-The European insurance industry has developed tailored products for specific climate risks threatening cities, settlements and key infrastructure, such as risk-based flood insurance for homeowners and companies (section 13.2.3).
-The European insurance industry is developing new services (such as risk analysis and catastrophe modelling embedding climate change, early warning and post-event recovery recommendations) and it has recently started to play a role as communicator of future risks and as institutional investor with the aim of risk reduction (Jones and Phillips, 2016; Marchal et al., 2019).
+The European insurance industry has developed tailored products for specific climate risks threatening cities, settlements and key infrastructures, such as risk-based flood insurance for homeowners and companies (Section 13.2.3).
+The European insurance industry is developing new services (such as risk analysis and catastrophe modelling embedding climate change, early warning and post-event recovery recommendations), and it has recently started to play a role as communicator of future risks and as institutional investor with the aim of risk reduction (Jones and Phillips, 2016; Marchal et al., 2019).

-13.6.2.5 Links between Adaptation and Mitigation
+13.6.2.5 Links Between Adaptation and Mitigation

 Evidence from transport in Europe shows that adaptation actions do not consider enough long-term transition paths embedded in mitigation, while mitigation strategies are often not assessed under future climate scenarios (Aparicio, 2017).
-Without rapid decarbonization of electricity supply, greenhouse gas emissions will increase due to the increased use of air-conditioning installations in cities.
-This trade-off can be reduced to some extent through use of more efficient cooling technologies (IEA, 2018) and complementary adaptation measures such as large-scale urban greening, building policies and behavioural changes in air conditioning use (Viguié et al., 2020; Sharifi, 2021; Viguié et al., 2021).
-Greenhouse gas emissions from transport may increase due to the temporary relocation of city residents to cooler locations during heatwaves (Juschten et al., 2019), and from increased energy use for snowmaking in European ski resorts (Scott et al., 2019).
+Without rapid decarbonisation of electricity supply, greenhouse gas emissions will increase due to the increased use of air conditioning installations in cities.
+This trade-off titt 👬